element-hq/ems-docs/ee-installer/src/hookshot.md

 - Copy sample file from `config-sample/hookshot/gitlab.yml` to `extra-config/hookshot`
 - Edit the file with the following values :
-  - `gitlab_instances`: A mapping of the gitlab servers
+  - `gitlab_instances`: A mapping of the GitLab servers
-    - `git.example.org`: Replace with name of the gitlab server
+    - `git.example.org`: Replace with name of the GitLab server
-      - `url`: Replace with URL of the gitlab server
+      - `url`: Replace with URL of the GitLab server
   - `gitlab_webhook_secret`: The secret configured in the webhook.

 ### In Element's room